MarginaliaSearch/MarginaliaSearch/doc/crawling.md

 ## Setup

 Ensure that the system is running and go to https://localhost:8081.
-See the documentation in [run/](../run/) for more information.

 By default the system is configured to store data in `run/node-1/samples`.